Posts

 Strong Shilling spawns Profit generators

 The metamorphosis of the Kenyan shilling from the worst-performing currency in the world in 2023 to the best-performing in 2024 turned chronic loss makers into profit generators.
-Two of the largest forex consumers in Kenya posted significant profits due in part to the rebound of the Maasai.
+Two of the largest forex consumers in Kenya posted significant profits due, in part, to the rebound of the Maasai.
 Kenya Airways and Kenya power and lighting Company turned black.
 Both firms attributed part of the good fortune to the rebound in the shilling’s value in addition to improved business.
 Kenya Airways for instance, which last made profits in 2013, made a significant KES 513 million in the half-year to June 31, 2024.
 Also KPLC, which had posted KES 4.4 billion loss in 2023 posted a massive KES43.46 billion profit last year.
 The Kenya Airways, management and its Board could not hide their glee as they announced the return to profits after a decade-long lean period.
 In fact, the Chairman, Michael Joseph, branded it “a milestone.”
-Over the same period in 2023, the airline posted a huge KES 21.7 bi...
+Over the same period in 2023, the airline posted a huge KES 21.7 ...

 Gold trade in East Africa: A den of Robbers?